semagrow/sevod-scraper/README.md

  ./sevod-scraper.sh --geordfdump -i input.nt -t EXTENT_TYPE -e http://localhost:8080/sparql -o output.ttl
  ```
 The functionality is the same as for `rdfdump` option, except that the output file will contain
-an annotation of the bounding polygon that contains of all WKT literals of the dataset.
+an annotation of the bounding polygon that contains all WKT literals of the dataset.

 Extent types can be one of the following:
 * `mbb`, which exports the Minimum Bounding Box of all WKT literals